 The cul-de-sac will make turning around easier when the road is flooded.
-The permanent gate will provide a more effective barricade during floods than the current system of using portable barricades.
-For the timebeing, the gate will remain open during normal conditions.
+The permanent gates will provide a more effective barricade during floods than the current system of using portable barricades.
+For the timebeing, the gates will remain open during normal conditions.

 This low water crossing is very dangerous when flooded.
 Up to 16 feet of water could potentially pass over the roadway.
 We had originally proposed permanently closing the road.
 Based on public feedback, we will keep the road open until a traffic light has been installed at FM 1626 and Old San Antonio Road.

 The project team explored other options to improve the low water crossing.
 We are making the recommendation to eventually close the road based on cost, constructability and effectiveness.

 The gate will provide a more effective means of closing the road during floods than the current portable barricades.

 The cul-de-sac will allow vehicles to turn around easily.

 A private development includes the installation of a traffic signal on FM 1626 and Old San Antonio Road.
 We are exploring ways to expedite this traffic signal.

 The City of Austin and a private developer are in the early planning stages for an extension of Brezza Lane.

 FM 1626 (Between I-35 and Manchaca Rd)